iredmail/docs/en_US/faq/backup.restore.md

 ### Backup mailboxes

-All mailboxes are stored under `/var/vmail/vmail` by default, this path is configurable during iRedMail installation, so the real directory may be different on your server.
+All mailboxes are stored under `/var/vmail/vmail1` by default, this path is configurable during iRedMail installation, so the real directory may be different on your server.

 Mail messages are stored in Maildir format by default, that means one mail message is one plain text file (but mail body is encoded), you can backup mailboxes with tool like `rsync` or other backup tools.

+Folder `/var/vmail/vmail1` must be owned by user `vmail`, group `vmail`, permission `0700`.

 ### Backup mail accounts